springfall2008/batpred/docs/apps-yaml.md

 Do not set Self Run to too low a value (i.e. retrieve too often) as this may overload the inverter:

 ![image](images/GivTCP-recommended-settings.png)

+*TIP:* You can replace *homeassistant.local* with the IP address of your Home Assistant server if you have it set to a fixed IP address.
+This may improve reliability of the REST connection as it doesn't need to lookup the HA server IP address each time.

 ### Home Assistant GivTCP inverter control